lino-framework/lino/docs/dev/index.rst

 - :doc:`/tutorials/lets/index` : What is a technical specification?
   Describing a database structure.
 Designing your tables.
 Writing demo data.
 Writing test cases.
 Menu structure and main page.
 Form layouts.

+- :doc:`/tutorials/polls/mysite/index` : We convert the “Polls”
+  application from Django’s tutorial into a Lino application.
+This will introduce some differences between Lino and Django.

 Getting acquaintained